One Email a Month.

 • DropInBlog has different pricing plans for individuals and teams.

-WordPress powers over 40% of the internet and comes with a wide variety of tools, most notably powerful blogging features.
 If you’ve already created a WordPress blog and want to add a second blog to your WordPress site, here’s what you should know:

 1. You can add a second blog to WordPress.